"Many shall be restored that are now fallen, and many shall fall that are now in honor." (Security Analysis, 1940 second edition, preamble)

-Furthermore, another substantial attraction is the discount to reported book value, as a share of Xerox carries $9 of the latter; at the current price of $6.5 a share, one would consequently gets an immediate 27% margin of safety on the purchase.
+Another substantial appeal is the discount to reported book value, as a share of Xerox carries $9 of the latter.
+At the current price, one would consequently gets an immediate 27% margin of safety on the purchase.

-However, given that goodwill and intangibles account for almost half of the asset base, the prudent investor shall not give too much credit to the apparent markdown .
+Since goodwill and intangibles account for almost half of the asset base, prudence entails neutrality in respect to this apparent markdown.

-Benjamin Graham claimed that the investor need not elaborate techniques of security analysis in order to find superior value opportunities; let us establish three simple – yet conservative – hypotheses of the investment attractiveness in Xerox’s equity.
+Benjamin Graham asserted that the investor need not elaborate techniques of security analysis in order to find superior value opportunities.

 (1) Short term, book value and FCF at zero growth / moderate